Please wait...

 The oil may reduce stress levels and regulate the heart rate,

-It can reduce anxiety levels, lower high blood pressure, and retrieve tension and stress.
+It can reduce anxiety levels, lower high blood pressure, and relieve tension and stress.

 In a research study (when clary sage was inhaled for 60 minutes) it was revealed that participants experienced a 4.7% drop in systolic pressure and a 5.1% decline in diastolic pressure.
-The researchers attributed the decreases in blood pressure to the use of clay sage (that contained anti-inflammatory properties).
+The researchers attributed the decrease in blood pressure to the use of clay sage (which contained anti-inflammatory properties).

 The oil eases a tense nervous system.